CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.AbstractError](#Carbon-Errors-AbstractError)

-> Error class to indicates that an ID is already in use
+> Error class to indicate that an identifier (ID) is already in use.